The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

-Certain methods work best for clear-flowing mountain streams that we runners constantly seek, while other systems, or combinations of them, can purify the most unappealing water sources.
-Regardless of the type of water you’re filtering, you want to have confidence that it’s going to be safe to drink.
-We judged water filters on their flow rates, ease of use, and ability to be carried in a running pack.
+Certain methods work best for clear-flowing mountain streams that we runners constantly seek, while other systems, or combinations of them, can purify even the most unappealing water sources — don’t worry, we’ll dive into the details.
+Regardless of the type of water you’re filtering, you want to be certain that it’s safe to drink.
+We judged water filters on their flow rates, ease of use, and how they fit in a running pack.
 We also considered the types of contaminants that they could remove from the water.

-Our team continues to turn to the original Katadyn BeFree 0.6L for our backcountry water filtration needs.
+Our team continues to turn to the original Katadyn BeFree 0.6L for our backcountry water filtration needs, though there are now many new filters on the market that impressed us.
 When traveling in areas where we’re concerned about viruses in the water, we trust the SteriPen Ultralight UV Water Purifier to keep us safe and healthy.
-We also keep some Aquatabs 8.5mg Tablets X30 in all of our running packs for emergencies.
+We also keep some Aquatabs 49mg Tablets in our running packs for emergencies.

 To help you choose the best system for your needs, we researched the world of water purification and tested the best options for trail running.
 For more background information about water purification for trail running, see our glossary, buying advice, testing methodology, and frequently asked questions.